kakasoo/kakasoo/README.md

 ## Hello, I'm kakasoo.

-I am still student, But I'm working as developer. ( I work as the only backend developer for a startup.
-HELP ME. )  😍
-I like to develop many interesting things with JavaScript! ( + TypeScript ) 👨‍💻
+I work as the only backend developer for a startup.
+HELP ME. 😍 I like to develop many interesting things with JavaScript! ( + TypeScript ) 👨‍💻

 tistory : https://kscodebase.tistory.com